-Senate to vote at noon on whether to end government shutdown
+Schumer: Deal reached to reopen government

 Story highlights

-- The Senate doesn't have the 60 votes to pass a resolution to fund the government
+- The Senate needs 60 votes to pass a resolution to fund the government

 - Republicans are hopeful they can get Democrats to vote for the bill

-Washington (CNN)The Senate is scheduled to have a key vote at noon Monday on a bill to reopen the government and fund it for three weeks, though it's unclear if this plan will win over enough Democrats to pass.
+The Senate passed the procedural vote allowing the bill to advance 81-18.
+A vote on final passage is expected later Monday afternoon.

+After the bill passes through the Senate, it will then go back to the House.
+House GOP lawmakers are largely united and it is expected to pass.
+But without a guarantee that the House will take up the expiring Deferred Action for Childhood Arrivals program, Minority Leader Nancy Pelosi is planning to vote no, according to a senior Democratic source.
+That source said a large chunk of Democratic caucus is expected to remain opposed, but GOP leaders feel confident they won't need much help approving the latest stopgap bill.

-The vote will come several hours after the workday for hundreds of thousands of furloughed federal employees was supposed to have begun, and comes three days after the government officially shut down Friday at midnight.
-Many of the shutdown's full effects were less visible during the weekend, when much of the federal workforce would typically be off anyway.
+The vote came several hours after the workday for hundreds of thousands of furloughed federal employees was supposed to have begun, and it comes three days after the government officially shut down Friday at midnight.

+"I don't think this is the right way to get policy outcomes is to shut the government down.
+When we tried it, it didn't work well for us," GOP Sen. Lindsey Graham of South Carolina told reporters in advance of the vote, appearing alongside GOP Sens.
+Susan Collins of Maine and Jeff Flake of Arizona.
+"Here's what I predict.
+Once we start talking about immigration and voting on immigration, we'll find 60 votes to make sure these DACA recipients' lives are not ruined by March 5."

-The vote was moved from 1 a.m.
-ET Monday to noon after it became clear Democrats would block the spending bill over disagreements on a variety of issues, most notably what do about young people affected by the Deferred Action for Childhood Arrivals program.
+The Senate vote was moved from 1 a.m.
+ET Monday to noon after it became clear Democrats would block the spending bill over disagreements on a variety of issues, most notably what do about young people affected by DACA.

-Senate Majority Whip John Cornyn of Texas said he thought Senate Minority Leader Chuck Schumer of New York agreed to push back the vote to give his caucus "a chance to chew" on a GOP proposal to break the impasse.
+Senate Majority Whip John Cornyn of Texas said he thought Schumer of New York agreed to push back the vote to give his caucus "a chance to chew" on a GOP proposal to break the impasse.

 "It's better to have a successful vote tomorrow at noon than a failed vote tonight," Cornyn told reporters.

-But a top Democratic leadership aide disputed Cornyn's assertion and said unless Republicans make significant changes to their offer, Democrats will likely reject it when the vote comes.
-The Democratic aide did say, however, that progress was made in the lengthy negotiations that took place late Sunday night.
-But more talks are needed.

-GOP Sen. Jeff Flake told reporters Sunday night a bipartisan group of senators will meet again at 10 a.m.
-ET Monday ahead of the noon vote.
+A senior Republican aide told CNN Monday that McConnell wasn't planning to provide any firmer commitment on immigration than he already has.

+"If that's not enough for Democrats, then we're in this for the long haul," the aide said.
+"If it's enough for Flake, and Graham, and Collins -- who want this done as much as they do -- it should be enough for Democrats."

-He said he was now a "yes" on the funding bill and it was his hope that six or seven more moderate Democrats would come on board to get the continuing resolution over the finish line -- to 60 votes -- to end the shutdown.
+Flake said Sunday night he was now a "yes" on the funding bill and it was his hope that six or seven more moderate Democrats would come on board to get the continuing resolution over the finish line -- to 60 votes -- to end the shutdown.

 He said the Democrats still want something tangible on DACA but said it was problematic because it could run into the February 8 funding deadline.

-He argued that they won a concession from Senate Majority Leader Mitch McConnell that he isn't requiring President Donald Trump to sign off before an immigration bill moves to the floor.
+He argued that they won a concession from McConnell that he isn't requiring President Donald Trump to sign off before an immigration bill moves to the floor.

 "For the first time, we have the majority leader move off of we can only move something if the President agrees," Flake told reporters.

-Note: This story has been updated and will continue to update with new developments Monday.